 While the University is committed to a respectful and inclusive learning and work environment, it can only fulfill that commitment through the actions of individual members of the University community.
 We are each responsible for treating every fellow member of our community with dignity and respect.
-If one member of our community engages in harassment or discrimination, the person subject to that behavior will not feel respected, genuinely valued or that s/he is an equal member of the University community.
-That person may stop contributing his/her unique perspective in the learning, research or work environment, or may lose his/her commitment to the community and leave.
+If one member of our community engages in harassment or discrimination, the person subject to that behavior will not feel respected, genuinely valued or an equal member of the University community.
+That person may stop contributing unique perspectives in the learning, research or work environment, or may lose all commitment to the community and leave.
 When one person engages in acts of bias, many of us suffer the effects.

 The University is committed to act responsibly when it learns of incidents motivated by hate or bias.
 Such occurrences, if they constitute a criminal act such as assault or property damage, should be reported to the police and will be fully investigated.
 Other acts of intolerance may violate University policies or community standards.
 In those instances we will pursue a range of remedies that may include disciplinary action as well as community education and dialogue.

 When you report a bias incident, University staff will help you determine the possible next steps, explain the relevant processes, and offer counseling and support or refer you to other offices that may provide support.